 That was the secret, really.
 This affection was oozing out of her with nowhere to go but into the dish.
-What time and care is called on!
 A Sunday lunch required two hours of preparation.
-In a future stage of my life, I would become the cook for women, but in this opening scene, women cooked for me.
+In a future stage of my life, I would find myself cooking for others, but in this opening scene, I was the guest only.
 All I had to do was go down to the cellar and select the wine.